All Episodes

 And I believe they will recognize that threat and rise above the usual way of doing business and show the same courage that ABC has done by making this movie and ensure that if this never happens again in the future by either party.

-But uh uh I don't know how much outrage there is out there over this.
+I'm not trying to be pessimistic, but I don't know how much outrage there is out there over this.

 I don't know.

-But there doesn't seem to be a whole lot of outrage over how this Valerie Plain story was totally massaged and and ended up a total blasted lie of the drive-by media and and the Democratic Party and Joe Wilson himself.
+I'm assuming there's a lot, but there doesn't seem to be a whole lot of outrage over how this Valerie Plame story was totally massaged and ended up a total blasted lie of the drive-by media and the Democratic Party and Joe Wilson himself.

-Here's a guy lying through his teeth, got away with it as a national hero to some kooks out there.
+He's a national hero to some kooks out there.

 Supreme Court didn't stop them?

-So we gotta be worried.
+So we've got to be worried.

 There's a tape out there.

-Now we've got a soundbite of one of the let me find this thing.
+Now, we've got a soundbite of one of the, let me find this thing.

 Where is it?

-It's audio soundbite number thirteen.
+It's audio soundbite number 13.

-Yeah, put that in the machine there, and and here's this is um this is uh uh a six minute recording obtained by the LA Times and a little excerpt of it of a meeting with some members of his inner circle last spring.
+And this is a six-minute recording obtained by the L.A.
+Times and a little excerpt of it of a meeting with some members of his inner circle last spring.

-I mean, they're all very hot.
+They're all very hot.

 He's talking about some babe, some elected official or something somewhere.